SigNoz/charts/charts/k8s-infra/README.md

 helm -n platform --create-namespace install "my-release" signoz/k8s-infra
 ```

-These commands deploy SigNoz on the Kubernetes cluster in the default configuration.
+These commands deploy K8s-infra on the Kubernetes cluster in the default configuration.
 The [Configuration](#configuration) section lists the parameters that can be configured during installation:

 > **Tip**: List all releases using `helm list`